BRCA1: MicroRNA repression of BRCA1 in ovarian cancers

 In both serous tubal intraepithelial carcinoma (the precursor lesion to high grade serous ovarian carcinoma (HG-SOC)), and in HG-SOC itself, miR-182 is overexpressed in about 70% of cases.
 In cells with over-expressed miR-182, BRCA1 remained low, even after exposure to ionizing radiation (which normally raises BRCA1 expression).
-Thus much of the reduced or absent BRCA1 in HG-SOC may be due to over-expressed miR-182.
+Thus, much of the reduced or absent BRCA1 in HG-SOC may be due to over-expressed miR-182.

-Another microRNA known to reduce expression of BRCA1 in ovarian cancer cells is miR-9.
+Another microRNA known to reduce the expression of BRCA1 in ovarian cancer cells is miR-9.
 Among 58 tumors from patients with stage IIIC or stage IV serous ovarian cancers (HG-SOG), an inverse correlation was found between expressions of miR-9 and BRCA1, so that increased miR-9 may also contribute to reduced expression of BRCA1 in these ovarian cancers.

 Deficiency of BRCA1 expression is likely tumorigenic

-DNA damage appears to be the primary underlying cause of cancer, and deficiencies in DNA repair appears to underlie many forms of cancer.
+DNA damage appears to be the primary underlying cause of cancer, and deficiencies in DNA repair appear to underlie many forms of cancer.
 If DNA repair is deficient, DNA damage tends to accumulate.
 Such excess DNA damage may increase mutational errors during DNA replication due to error-prone translesion synthesis.
 Excess DNA damage may also increase epigenetic alterations due to errors during DNA repair.
 Such mutations and epigenetic alterations may give rise to cancer.
-The frequent microRNA-induced deficiency of BRCA1 in breast and ovarian cancers likely contribute to the progression of those cancers.
+The frequent microRNA-induced deficiency of BRCA1 in breast and ovarian cancers likely contributes to the progression of those cancers.

 Germ-line mutations and founder effect

 All germ-line BRCA1 mutations identified to date have been inherited, suggesting the possibility of a large "founder" effect in which a certain mutation is common to a well-defined population group and can, in theory, be traced back to a common ancestor.
 Given the complexity of mutation screening for BRCA1, these common mutations may simplify the methods required for mutation screening in certain populations.
 Analysis of mutations that occur with high frequency also permits the study of their clinical expression.
 Examples of manifestations of a founder effect are seen among Ashkenazi Jews.
-Three mutations in BRCA1 have been reported to account for the majority of Ashkenazi Jewish patients with inherited BRCA1-related breast and/or ovarian cancer: 185delAG, 188del11 and 5382insC in the BRCA1 gene.
+Three mutations in BRCA1 have been reported to account for the majority of Ashkenazi Jewish patients with inherited BRCA1-related breast and/or ovarian cancer: 185delAG, 188del11, and 5382insC in the BRCA1 gene.
 In fact, it has been shown that if a Jewish woman does not carry a BRCA1 185delAG, BRCA1 5382insC founder mutation, it is highly unlikely that a different BRCA1 mutation will be found.
 Additional examples of founder mutations in BRCA1 are given in Table 1 (mainly derived from).